degree programs & certificates

 Please see the full description of the degree program in the STH Bulletin

-All certificate programs may be pursued independently or as part of other STH degree programs.
+All certificate programs listed below may be pursued independently or as part of other STH degree programs.
 The purpose of STH Certificates is to help students deepen their knowledge and expertise in a particular area and to document their specialized preparation for ministry.